apache/doris/docs/en/administrator-guide/materialized_view.md

 In order to ensure the data consistency between the materialized view table and the Base table, Doris will import, delete and other operations on the Base table are synchronized to the materialized view table.
 And through incremental update to improve update efficiency.
 To ensure atomicity through transaction.

 For example, if the user inserts data into the base table through the INSERT command, this data will be inserted into the materialized view synchronously.
 When both the base table and the materialized view table are written successfully, the INSERT command will return successfully.
-To

 ### Query automatic matching